 Notification of Student Rights

-If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+If the University decides not to amend the record as requested, the University will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception which permits disclosure without consent is disclosure to University officials with legitimate educational interests.
-A University official is a person employed by the University in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted as its agent to perform a service on behalf of the University (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another University official in performing his or her tasks.
-Ohio University has designated the National Student Clearinghouse as a University official.
-A University official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibility.
+The University discloses education records without a student's prior written consent under the FERPA exception for disclosure to University officials with legitimate educational interests.
+A University official is a person employed by the University in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A University official also may include a volunteer or contractor outside of Ohio University who performs an institutional service or function for which the University would otherwise use its own employees and who is under the direct control of the University with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another University official in performing his or her tasks.
+A University official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibilities for Ohio University.
 Upon request, the University discloses education records, without a student's consent, to officials of another school, in which a student seeks or intends to enroll.

-Ohio University has designated the following items as directory/public information that may be released to the public without the student's consent: student’s name, local and permanent addresses, local and permanent telephone numbers, University e-mail address, current major program(s), participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of enrollment at Ohio University, degrees and awards received from Ohio University, including dates and major programs, the most recent previous educational agency or institution attended by the student, student's “also known as” (AKA) name; student standing and degree level (1st year undergraduate, 2nd year graduate, etc.); enrollment status (full time, etc.), including total hours enrolled by term; primary advisor; expected graduation date; current college and campus; residency status (Ohio resident, out-of-state student); admission status (new, continuing, etc.); record hold(s); and deceased status.
+Ohio University has designated the following items as directory/public information that may be released to the public without the student's consent: student’s name; residence hall, mailing, and home addresses; local or landline, cell (if designated as public), and permanent telephone numbers; University email address; current major program(s); participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of enrollment at Ohio University; degrees and awards received from Ohio University, including dates and major programs; previous educational agencies or institutions attended by the student; student's “also known as” (AKA) name; student standing and degree level (1st year undergraduate, 2nd year graduate, etc.); enrollment status (full time, etc.), including total hours enrolled by term; primary advisor; expected graduation date; current college and campus; residency status (Ohio resident, out-of-state student); admission status (new, continuing, etc.); record hold(s); and deceased status.

-5. The right to file a complaint with the U.S. Department of Education concerning alleged failures by Ohio University to comply with the requirements of FERPA.
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by Ohio University to comply with the requirements of FERPA.